MPrevide/flowbroker/README.md

 The services dependencies are listed in the next topics.

-- Dojot Services: They are dojot's microservices
+- Dojot Services: They are dojot services
-- Others Services: They are external's microservices
+- Others Services: They are external services

 ### Flowbroker Orchestrator